cwanlab/cwanlab.github.io/_pages/about.md

   - /about.html
 ---

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).
+I am a Computer Scientist and an Instructor at Harvard Medical School and Massachusetts General Hospital, working with the Semenov Group.
+Previously I was a postdoctoral researcher at Harvard Medical School and Massachusetts General Hospital.
+I received my PhD degree in Computer Science from the University of Texas at Dallas in 2021, where I was fortunate to be advised by Haim Schweitzer.

+My research focuses on the development of computational methodologies for multimodal analyses and explainable machine learning models of biomedical data, which will enable personalized medicine.

 <span style="color:blue">*News*</span>
 – 5/13/2024: Our paper "Multi-organ toxicities from immune checkpoint blockade and their downstream implications: a retrospective multi-cohort study" was accepted by The Lancet Oncology!
 – 4/2/2024: Our paper "SpatialCells: automated profiling of tumor microenvironments with spatially resolved multiplexed single-cell data" was accepted by Briefings in Bioinformatics!
-[Paper](https://academic.oup.com/bib/article/25/3/bbae189/7663435)
+[Paper](https://academic.oup.com/bib/article/25/3/bbae189/7663435) [Code](https://semenovlab.github.io/SpatialCells/)
+– 2/23/2024: Our study "Individualized melanoma risk prediction using machine learning with electronic health records" was accepted for Oral Presentation at 2024 SID Annual Meeting.
 – 2/9/2024: Dr. Wan received NIH/NCI K99 Career Development Award!
 – 2/2/2024: Our paper "Cancer Type and Histology Influence Cutaneous Immunotherapy Toxicities: A Multi-Institutional Cohort Study" was accepted by British Journal of Dermatology!
+[Paper](https://academic.oup.com/bjd/advance-article-abstract/doi/10.1093/bjd/ljae053/7608988)
 – 2/1/2024: Dr. Wan has been promoted as Instructor at Harvard Medical School!